AdyaS2010/Dash/README.md

    **Settings → Security → Unknown Sources**
 3. Transfer and open the APK file

 > We plan to launch on TestFlight and app stores soon.
-For now, sideloading is our recommended beta testing method!
+For now, sideloading on emulators is our recommended beta testing method!

 ---